aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/update-validator-node.md

 You may want to have a VFN ready for failover or need access to REST APIs for building without any rate limits.
 Note you have the ability to run a [local multinode network](../../../guides/running-a-local-multi-node-network.md) that may be suitable.

 With caution, you may also run multiple fullnodes on the Aptos network.
-Do not run multiple VFNs with the same [network identity](../../identity-and-configuration.md) and connect them to the validator using the `vfn` network, as this may cause issues with node metrics and telemetry.
+Note that it is not currently recommended to run multiple VFNs with the same [network identity](../../identity-and-configuration.md) and connect them to the validator using the `vfn` network, as this may cause issues with node metrics and telemetry.

 To run multiple fullnodes and connect them to your validator: